bearlytools/claw/docs/encoding/encoding.md

 A (8 bytes)   Generic Header with the last 40 bits set the number of items in the list B (X bytes)   An encoded struct type

+When encoding lists of Structs, the Struct items have their field number set to the index number in the array.